 Your recipients have chosen to receive your updates, so make sure they're your priority.
 Learn who your subscribers are and always bear them in mind when creating your newsletters.
 What do you think they're interested in?
 What do you want to share with them?

 Think about how you'd talk to the recipients if you were with them.
 Newsletters are generally a friendly, casual variety of digital communications, so write how you would speak.
 This will make your email newsletter easier and quicker for readers to digest.

 03. Decide on your format

-Once you've figured out steps one and two, you'll be ready to decide on the your newsletter should take, including how it's going to look and how you're going to build it.
+Once you've figured out steps one and two, you'll be ready to decide on the form your newsletter should take, including how it's going to look and how you're going to build it.
 There are many ways to construct an email newsletter template.
 How you go about it will depend on a number of things:

 - Which email clients do you want to support?

 - Do you want to provide a 'view in web browser' option?